Talent Management Specialist

 By the Numbers

-- Provide hiring support to nine departments in OIT
+- Provide hiring support to seven departments in OIT

 - Worked with 30 hiring managers to recruit for 48 positions